Frequently Asked Questions

-What are the top challenges faced by intelligence, insights, and research organizations in managing digital content?
+What are the main challenges faced by intelligence, insights, and research organizations in digital content publishing?

-Organizations in this sector often struggle with limited development resources, siloed business units, slow publishing cycles, lack of content repurposing, metadata inconsistency, difficulty incentivizing upsell, and scalability/adaptability concerns.
-These challenges can lead to inefficient workflows, reduced content velocity, and missed opportunities for growth.
-Source
+Organizations in this sector often struggle with limited development resources, siloed business units, slow publishing cycles (especially when relying on PDFs), lack of content repurposing, metadata inconsistency, difficulty incentivizing upsell, and scalability concerns.
+For example, 64% of respondents in Hygraph's State of Content Management report cited challenges reusing content stored in their CMS.
+Note: These challenges may vary depending on the organization's digital maturity and existing infrastructure.
+[Source]

 Features & Capabilities